-Dear >> Name <<:
+Dear << Name 1>> << Name 2>>:

-MRAG Americas, Inc. ("MRAG") is writing to inform you of an incident that may affect the security of some of your information.
-While we are unaware of any actual or attempted misuse of your information, we take this incident very seriously and we are providing you with information about the incident, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.
+Lindberg & Ripple is writing to inform you of an event that may impact the security of some of your information.
+Although we are unaware of any attempted or actual misuse of your information, we are providing you with information about the event, our response, and steps you may take to better protect against the possibility of identity theft and fraud, should you feel it is necessary to do so.